Calibration Pin Size Calculator for Laser Micrometers

 Gauge Advisor Tool

-Expands both the minimum and maximum ODs to cover products slightly below your current min and slightly above your current max.
+Expands the range to cover products slightly below your minimum OD and slightly above your maximum OD.

-Uses the list below to snap ideal sizes to available pins and enforces the 4× rule.
+Uses the editable catalog list below to snap ideal sizes to available pins while checking the 4× spacing guideline.

 How to Use:

 Enter your minimum and maximum OD in inches or millimeters.
-Optionally add a buffer percent.
-It expands both ends of the range to account for products that may run slightly below your min and slightly above your max.
-You can also round to a catalog list.
+Optionally add a buffer percent to cover products that may run slightly below your minimum OD or slightly above your maximum OD.
 The tool recommends a pin set that follows the 4× spacing guideline between adjacent sizes and extends up to your buffered maximum.
+You can also enable catalog rounding to compare ideal sizes against available LaserLinc pin sizes.

 Need Calibration Pins?

-If you want help selecting or purchasing LaserLinc XX calibration pins, contact me and I will guide you to the right set for your micrometer and product range.
+If you want help selecting or purchasing LaserLinc calibration pins, contact me and I will help match the right set to your micrometer model, product range, and verification process.

 Contact Gauge Advisor